North Cornwall · TR5

 Sometimes yes, sometimes no — and the honest answer needs a planning policy review of the specific site.
 Settlement boundary, designations, access and policy on isolated dwellings all weigh in.
 We give a frank read at first consultation rather than a sales pitch.

-Planning a new build project in St Agnes?
+Ready to discuss your project in St Agnes?

 Start a conversation